 Learning outcomes The learner will: Assessment criteria The learner can: Evidence record eg page number & method Understand children's need for exercise.
 1.1.
 Outline the benefits of exercise for children. exercise.
 1.2.
 Identify the requirements of current frameworks for: outdoor accessregular exercise for children.
-1.3.
 Evaluate national and local initiatives which promote children's exercise.
 1.4.
 Describe benefits of working in partnership with parents/carers in relation to supporting children's exercise.
-Be able to support children's exercise in an indoor and 2.1.
-Plan an activity which supports children's exercise in: outdoor space. an indoor spacean outdoor space.
-2.2.
-Implement an activity which supports children's exercise in: an indoor space
+Be able to support children's exercise in an indoor and outdoor space.
+2.1.
+Plan an activity which supports children's exercise in: an indoor space outdoor space. an outdoor space.

-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record eg page number & method an outdoor space.
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record eg page number & method 2.2.
+Implement an activity which supports children's exercise in:an indoor spacean outdoor space.
 2.3.
-Reflect on an activity which supports children's exercise in: an indoor spacean outdoor space.
+Reflect on an activity which supports children's exercise in:an indoor spacean outdoor space.
 Make recommendations for providing inclusive indoor and outdoor provision for own setting.

 Learner declaration of authenticity: I declare that the work presented for this unit is entirely my own work.
-Learner signature: Date: Assessor sign off of completed unit: Unit 1.2 WB
+Learner signature: Date: